ahanaraghuvanshi/node-telehash/README.md

 The connect() function will return a connector object.
 In the background the connector will use the DHT to find anyone listening for the end_name 'echo'.
 Using the connector's send function we can then send actual messages (as a sting or JSON object) to the listeners.
 Replies will fire the callback function, with a response object. (discardResponse is optional parameter to indicate if we want to discard all responses. defaults to false)

-## connector.send( {...}, callback, timeout_s )
+## connector.send( {...}, [callback, timeout_s] )

 The send function takes optional callback function and timeout parameters.
-Responses must arrive within the timeout_s (seconds) period or they will get discarded.
-The callback will always be fired after the timeout period expires with an empty (undefined) reponse object.
+Responses must arrive within the specified timeout_s (seconds) (or default 10 seconds) period or they will get discarded.
+The callback will always be fired after timeout period expires with an empty (undefined) reponse object.

+The response object will have the following form:

+    {
+        from:   (ip:port of the relaying switch),
+        message:(the +message signal in the underlying telex),
+        count:  (total reponses recived so far)
+    }

 See connect.js for a detailed example.

 ## Channels Module: built using connect() and listen() functions